zulip/zulip/docs/subsystems/management-commands.md

 is good, but we have a few pieces advice specific to the Zulip project.

-- If you need to access a realm or user, use the `ZulipBaseCommand` class in `zerver/lib/management.py` so you don't need to write the tedious code of looking those objects up.
+- Inherit from the `ZulipBaseCommand` class in `zerver/lib/management.py`; this will add some helpful general flags, as well as tools for adding and parsing `--realm` and `--user` flags, so you don't need to write the tedious code of looking those objects up.
 This is especially important for users, since the library handles the issues around looking up users by email well (if there's a unique user with that email, just modify it without requiring the user to specify the realm as well, but if there's a collision, throw a nice error).
 - Avoid writing a lot of code in management commands; management commands are annoying to unit test, and thus easier to maintain if all the interesting logic is in a nice function that is unit tested